insidewhy/cc.loader/README.md

 cc.module('root').requires('pet.cat').defines (function() {
   pet.cat.talk('prr');

-  // this module elects not to use self and sets global variables manually. cc.global.Root = "important string!!"
+  // this module elects not to use "this" and sets global variables manually. cc.global.Root = "important string!!"

   // cc.global is a reference to the global "window" object in JavaScript, or